pablofs20/UMU-MISP-FL/README.md

 recommend to set up a Conda/Miniconda environment and provide the requirements file as input.
 If you choose this option, please consult the
 [Conda documentation](https://docs.conda.io/en/latest/) for further details.

 In addition to the code in this repository, a MISP server has to be configured and a new object template adapted to the ToN-IoT dataset form has to be created.
-We provide an object definition example inside `misp` folder.
+We provide the object definition file used for testing inside `misp` folder.
 Also, the `keys.py` module has to be completed, at least, with the MISP server URL and a user authentication key.

 By last, some of the main FL parameters, for both the aggregator and the clients, can be customized in the `resources/fl.ini` configuration file.
-Inside the file, a brief description of each one is given.
+Inside it, a brief description of each one is given.

 ## Execution
 First, launch the `aggregator.py` module.
 This module does not expect any command line parameters, so simply run: